-- Masala items like film reviews, wardrobe malfunctions, celebrity interviews etc.
+- Masala items like film reviews, wardrobe malfunctions (which you won’t find in ‘The Hindu), celebrity interviews etc.

 - Trivial facts like sports titles, awards, personalities in news etc.

-Extra Tip: Beginners may keep UPSC mains syllabus in front of you while reading the newspaper.
-This would help you concentrate on areas of importance (Eg: NGOs, Self-Help Groups etc. as they are mentioned in UPSC CSE syllabus)
+Extra Tip: Beginners may keep the UPSC mains syllabus in front of them while reading the newspaper.
+This would help you concentrate on areas of importance (Eg: NGOs, Self-Help Groups etc. as they are mentioned in the UPSC CSE syllabus)